Les Xipéhuz: Alterity as biological diversity

 I am the only one in France who, with Les Xipéhuz, has given a new kind of fantastic, one outside of humanity.

 Amid the 19th-century resurgence of dinosaurs and prehistoric humans through archaeology and paleontology, prehistoric fiction gained popularity in the 1880s.
 Rosny aîné explored animal alterity with a fantastical zoology, approaching the Other through the enigmatic Xipéhuz.

-Unlike contemporary works like Maupassant’s Le Horla or Wells’ The War of the Worlds, which evoke superstitious fear, Rosny aîné shifts to a rational perspective through Bakhoûn’s observations.
+Unlike contemporary works like Maupassant's Le Horla or Wells’ The War of the Worlds, which evoke superstitious fear, Rosny aîné shifts to a rational perspective through Bakhoûn's observations.
 By humanizing the Xipéhuz—comparing their color changes to human expressions—Bakhoûn transforms the perception of the alien Other.
 Rosny aîné pioneers an egalitarian view of non-human entities.

 However, understanding alterity leads to its destruction.
-Bakhoûn’s discovery of the Xipéhuz’s weakness enables their eradication, yet he mourns their loss, reflecting a moral conflict between empathy for an intelligent species and the necessity of survival.
-The use of "murder" underscores his guilt, highlighting Rosny aîné’s vision of life’s diverse forms.
+Bakhoûn's discovery of the Xipéhuz's weakness enables their eradication, yet he mourns their loss, reflecting a moral conflict between empathy for an intelligent species and the necessity of survival.
+The use of "murder" underscores his guilt, highlighting Rosny aîné's vision of life's diverse forms.

 Narrative strategy

-A Myth of Human Origins

 The narrative employs two narrators: a heterodiegetic modern narrator and a homodiegetic Bakhoûn.
-Despite an apparent balance, Bakhoûn’s perspective dominates, occupying 70% of the narrative, with the modern narrator covering 30%.
+Despite an apparent balance, Bakhoûn's perspective dominates, occupying 70% of the narrative, with the modern narrator covering 30%.
 The first book alternates between the two, while the second focuses solely on Bakhoûn.

-To enhance credibility, Rosny aîné uses strategies like shifting to Bakhoûn’s voice, presenting the story as an excerpt from his pre-cuneiform tablets, and referencing a fictitious translation by B. Dessault in Les Précurseurs de Ninive published by Calmann-Lévy.
+To enhance credibility, Rosny aîné uses strategies like shifting to Bakhoûn's voice, presenting the story as an excerpt from his pre-cuneiform tablets, and referencing a fictitious translation by B. Dessault in Les Précurseurs de Ninive published by Calmann-Lévy.
 The Kensington Museum reference is also fictional, as it was known as the South Kensington Museum in 1887.
 Faux footnotes and Xipéhuz glyphs further enhance the effect of reality.

 Yet, the story remains a secret among a select group of scholars, not integrated into broader history.
-Bakhoûn’s tablets, intended for future generations, represent a scientific Revelation, competing with sacred texts like the Cain myth, as Bakhoûn laments the "murder" of the Xipéhuz.
+Bakhoûn's tablets, intended for future generations, represent a scientific Revelation, competing with sacred texts like the Cain myth, as Bakhoûn laments the "murder" of the Xipéhuz.

-Emphasizing the conjectural nature

-Rosny aîné builds a fantastic narrative through a poetic depiction of the Xipéhuz’s diverse forms and colors, followed by Bakhoûn’s scientific analysis of their behaviors.
+Rosny aîné builds a fantastic narrative through a poetic depiction of the Xipéhuz's diverse forms and colors, followed by Bakhoûn's scientific analysis of their behaviors.
 Paradoxically, this rational approach deepens the mystery, enhancing the fantastic element.

-Rosny aîné’s conjectural narratives often focus on love and desire as drivers of species perpetuation.
-Eric Lysøe suggests that Bakhoûn’s act of killing a Xipéhuz is depicted with sexual undertones, resembling a symbolic violation, culminating in a triumphant cry akin to an orgasm.
+Rosny aîné's conjectural narratives often focus on love and desire as drivers of species perpetuation.
+Eric Lysøe suggests that Bakhoûn's act of killing a Xipéhuz is depicted with sexual undertones, resembling a symbolic violation, culminating in a triumphant cry akin to an orgasm.